josephangbc/confluent-keda-poc/README.md

 ## Issues to think about
 ### Kafka-scaler
-- Message stuck due to error
+- Message in a partition encounters error and is unable to be consumed and offset cannot be committed.
 - Partition Key specified for topic.
 Large consumer lag observed on one/few particular partitions.
+Scaling out will probably have less effect on performance
-- Metric watched is the max consumer lab for single partition
+- Metric watched is the total consumer lag for Topic or all topics subcribed by the consumer group

 ### CPU-Scaler
 - `containerName` parameter requires Kubernetes cluster version `1.20 or higher` with `HPAContainerMetrics` feature enabled.

 ## Others
 To Observe and kill process on local